 Plus some flavors less agreed-upon and still being studied:

 Sweet – Almost all beers have at least some sweetness.
 Usually it is balanced or even overshadowed by hops, roasted malt, or acidity.

 Certain beer styles have more residual sugar and taste more sweet. e.g., Scotch ale, doppelbock, sweet stout.

 Salty – Salt makes flavors richer and bigger.
 It’s not always in beer, but sometimes it plays a part as mineral-rich water or sometimes it’s even intentionally added.

-Sour/Acid – Sour and pH are closely related.
+Sour/Acid – Sour and acidity, as measured in pH, are closely related.
 Mosher says that the sour taste sensors detect hydrogen ions, just like pH meters do.